cannatag/ldap3/docs/manual/source/features.rst

     * No need to install binaries or non Python code.
 The very same code works on Windows, Linux, Mac OS X, FreeBSD, OpenBSD and other systems, either in Python 2 or Python 3.

-    * ldap3 **doesn't need a C compiler neither the OpenLDAP client library**
+    * ldap3 **doesn't need a C compiler neither the OpenLDAP client library**.

     * The library is self-contained and its installation is the same on any platform.

     * Socket and thread programming is appropriate for the platform used, with no changes needed in the configuration and in the exposed API.

     * The ldap3 library depends on the standard Python library and the pyasn1 package only.
-If you need kerberos support you must install the gssapi package. ldap3 includes a backport (from Python 3.4.3) of ssl.check_hostnames to be used on older (version < 2.7.10) Python version.
-If you want to use a more up to date version of the check_hostnames feature you can install the backports.ssl_check_hostnames package that should be kept updated with the Standard Library of the latest Python release.
+If you need Kerberos support you must install the *gssapi* package. ldap3 includes a backport (from Python 3.4.3) of ```ssl.check_hostnames``` to be used on older (version < 2.7.10) Python versions.
+If you want to use a more up to date version of the check_hostnames feature you can install the *backports.ssl_check_hostnames* package that should be kept updated with the Standard Library of the latest Python release by its maintainers.

-4. Compatible with Python 3 and Python 2:
+4. Compatible with Python 2 and Python 3:

     * A **single codebase** for Python 2 and Python 3

-    * Development is done in **Python 3 native code** that works in Python 2 too.
+    * Developed in **Python 3 native code** that works in Python 2 too.

-    * The library is **compatible with Python 2** (2.6 and 2.7) without any code compatibility parser/converter.
+    * The library is **compatible with Python 2** (2.6 and 2.7) without the need of any code compatibility parser/converter.

-    * Testing is done in Python 3 (3.4) Python 2 (2.6, 2.7), PyPy and PyPy3
+    * Testing is done in Python 3 (3.4, 3.5) Python 2 (2.6, 2.7), PyPy and PyPy3

-    * Unicode strings are properly managed.
+    * Unicode strings are properly managed in each Python version.

 5. Multiple *connection strategies* to choose from, either synchronous or asynchronous:

     * The library has different ways to connect to the LDAP server (no-thread, single-threaded, multi-threaded).
       This is achieved with **pluggable communication strategies** that can be changed on a per-connection basis.

-    * SYNC, ASYNC, LDIF, REUSABLE, RESTARTABLE are currently defined.
+    * SYNC, ASYNC, LDIF, RESTARTABLE (fault-tolerant), REUSABLE (fault-tolerant and pooled), are currently defined.

 6. Simplified query construction language:

-    * The library includes an  **abstraction layer** for performing LDAP queries.
+    * The library includes an  optional **abstraction layer** for performing LDAP queries.